ldaptv/reddit-work/Hero-Discissions/Tanks/Deathwing.md

 * What abilities and talents do you think would define Deathwing as a new hero?
 * What strengths and weaknesses do you think should be consider when choosing a hero like Deathwing in ranked and unranked matches?
-* When do you prioritizing drafting Deathwing and on what maps?
+* When do you prioritize drafting Deathwing and on what maps?
 * What heroes do you draft to counter a Deathwing pick?
 * Are there any particular hero synergies to complement a Deathwing pick?
 * What role is Deathwing?